Manuel Gutierrez | September 20th, 2025| In Person w/Online Option

 - Fusako Nozaka

-Manuel will be in Portland to perform with Seffarine the evening of November 5th and is excited to connect with and teach students the morning before the show.
+Manuel will be in town to perform with Seffarine the evening of September 19th and is excited to connect with and teach students while he’s here.

 All payments are non-refundable and non-transferrable.